 has served as our Chief Financial Officer since April 2014 and served as a member of our board of directors from July 2014 to April 26, 2017.
 Mr. Castaldi has 29 years of international financial executive management experience, including 20 years in the biopharmaceutical industry.
 From 1998 to 2014, Mr. Castaldi served as chief financial officer and a member of the executive committee of Nicox SA, a Euronext-listed biotechnology company.
 From 2008 to 2012, he served as a member of the board of directors and as chairman of the audit committee of Hybrigenics SA, a Euronext-listed French biopharmaceutical company specializing in oncology.
-From 1987 to 1989, Mr. Castaldi served as chief financial officer/chief operating officer of Safety-Kleen Corp.
-From 1989 to 1997, he served as chief financial officer/chief operational officer of MY Kinda Town PLC.
 Mr. Castaldi graduated with a degree in finance, accountancy and administration from the University of Nice.